Pranav-Chati/Playground/HTML_CSS_JS_Projects/ExploringStylesheets/ReadMe.md

 **Fourth Stylesheet**
 The fourth stylesheet was also very similar to the second and third.
 I used a grid display; however, I think there might be a better approach to mimic the behavior of the W3Schools Stylesheet 4 that is listed.
 I'm going to invest this a bit further, but first, I plan to learn how to toggle between stylesheets.

+**Styling Lists**
+*Stylesheet 1*: The lists were by far the most annoying aspect of this.
+The reason being was because there were times when the list were not big enough vs too big, and etc. I solved the width issue by making the width auto in smaller screens but set it to a fixed 130% on larger screens.
+This helps the list stretch out more than it needs.

+I'm thinking in order to toggle the lists, I need to: a) Make the lists clickable, b) write JS code that switches which list is active, and c) write JS code that simultaneously switches the linked stylesheet.

+The initial script that I had was:
+`
+      const styleSheet = [
+        "stylesheet1.css",
+        "stylesheet2.css",
+        "stylesheet3.css",
+        "stylesheet4.css",
+        "",
+      ];

+      let styleSheetLink = document.getElementById("style");
+      document.addEventListener("DOMContentLoaded", function() {
+        let listElements = document.getElementsByClassName("li");
+        console.log(listElements.length);

+        for (let i = 0; i < listElements.length; i++) {
+        console.log(i);
+          listElements[i].addEventListener("click", function () {
+            let current = document.getElementsByClassName("active");
+            current[0].className = current[0].className.replace(" active", "");
+            this.className += "active";
+            styleSheetLink.href = styleSheet[i];
+          });
+        }
+      })
+`

+I was able to change the styling of the page by changing the href in the link tag within the head by using an array with all the stylehseet files.
+I figured this was a bit better than trying to uncomment all the link tags and try to activate one while deactivating the others.
+Changing the listElements took a while to understand.
+I read something online about using a DOMContentLoaded event listener to help make sure the DOM is fully loaded before running the javascript fully.
+I think this solution is temporary until I can think of a better fix.

+--Time to make the other lists styled--